-The debris released will go into orbit around the host star and will, as I have shown in my work, be much more visible than the parent planetary bodies owing to its much larger area, in much the same way that if you blow even a small amount of flour or chalk dust into the air it can make it hard to see through.
+The debris released will go into orbit around the host star and will be much more visible than the parent planetary bodies owing to its much larger area, in much the same way that if you blow even a small amount of flour or chalk dust into the air it can make it hard to see through.
 This debris can potentially remain visible for tens of millions of years after the originating giant impact and observing it would give us key insights into ongoing planet formation processes.

 Asteroids and other small bodies in our solar system are relics of this early, violent, period of time and may also record evidence of the processes that led to the formation of the planets.
 In addition asteroids are now being considered as targets for deep space mining operations, and for both these purposes it is important to understand their internal structure and how this will have evolved over time.